 It is agreed by all staff that a staged approach to Behaviour Modification is adopted at Glendower School.
-It is necessary to collect written evidence in the form of a behaviour log using the iSAMS Reward and Conduct Manager.
+It is necessary to collect written evidence in the form of a behaviour log using CPOMS and the iSAMS Reward and Conduct Manager.
 The stages may not be worked through exhaustively, but offer a basis for action, and all occasions of inappropriate behaviour will be considered and acted upon individually and in consultation with SLT where appropriate.

 Stage 1.
 Verbal Warning.
-Incident dealt with initially by the teacher or assistant to whom the matter is reported or who has observed the incident.
-If the incident occurs during a break period, the child is isolated from the playground situation either by sending her to sit on a bench or on the Whitehouse steps.
-If in the classroom, the child will be given verbal warnings, a note will be recorded on the iSAMS Reward and Conduct Manager.
+The child receives a verbal warning and the incident is dealt with initially by the teacher or assistant to whom the matter is reported or who has observed the incident.
 Stage 2.
-Removal from the area of activity or missed play time for repeated disruption within the classroom.
-A child could be sent to work in another classroom under the supervision of another teacher or assistant or kept in at break time under the supervision of a member of staff.
+Formal warning - the child will be issued a check, and a note will be recorded on the iSAMS Reward and Conduct Manager.
+Removal from the area of activity for repeated disruption within the classroom.
+A child could be sent to work in another classroom under the supervision of another teacher or assistant.
 Repeated notes in the Reward and Conduct Manager (3 checks in one term) may result in a break or lunch time detention (Reflection time) with a member of SLT.
-EY and Pre Prep pupils will attend reflection time on a suitable break time with the Head of EY or Head of Pre Prep.
 In the Prep department, parents will be notified when a child has been given a detention.